hewner/csse403/ClassOutline.md

 ## Solving shallow copy

-Oftentimes certain values must be initialized for each copy&#x2026;either to prevent unwanted field sharing or because these parameters are idiosyncratic to individual instances.
+Oftentimes certain values must be initialized for each copy either to prevent unwanted field sharing or because these parameters are idiosyncratic to individual instances.

-We want some way to have something a bit like a constructor&#x2026;could be an ordinary method that gets called after copy.
+We want some way to have something a bit like a constructor - could be an ordinary method that gets called after copy.

 Main realization here: you need to be careful about calling your